orkes-io/docs/docs/reference-docs/operators/do-while.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

 The Do While task sequentially executes a list of tasks as long as a condition is __true__.
-The list of tasks is executed first before the condition is checked, even for the first iteration just like a regular do .. while task in programming languages.
+The list of tasks is executed first before the condition is checked, even for the first iteration, just like a regular do .. while task in programming languages.

 ## Definitions